brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 Here are some suggested applications:

-- Attach a magnet to your vent fan insulating cover and a reed switch connected to the `LOCK` port somewhere in the fan trim ring or ceiling to inhibit operation while the insulating cover is installed.
+- Attach a magnet to your vent fan insulating cover and a normally-open reed switch connected to the `LOCK` port somewhere in the fan trim ring or ceiling to inhibit operation while the insulating cover is installed.
 - Connect a relay or optocoupler to inhibit operation of the fan while the engine is running.
 - Refer to the [user guide](../../../docs/setup-guide.md) for details.